Follow TV Tropes

 "Where there's smoke, they pinch back!"

-(semi-)official motto, which...makes about as much sense as anything else in the genre
+(semi-)official motto, which... makes about as much sense as anything else in the genre

-YouTube Poop (often referred to by its shorthand, "YTP") is a Neo-Dada art form consisting of video remixes that are edited from a large array of video clips in order to confuse, stun or entertain the viewer.
+YouTube Poop (often referred to by its shorthand, "YTP") is a Neo-Dada art form consisting of video remixes that are edited from a large array of video clips in order to confuse, stun or amuse the viewer.
 The source material can be mashed all together into a nonsensical Crossover story, or just repeat footage of the characters gesticulating oddly or apparently saying something dirty over and over and over again.
 There are also well-known phrases used such as "PINGAS" or "Do a Barrel Roll!".

 YouTube Poop started with a guy named SuperYoshi testing out Windows Movie Maker, a new piece of software he found in his newly installed Windows XP, using the episode "Recycled Koopa" from The Adventures of Super Mario Bros.
 3. The result was a video containing a few clips from the episode repeated and used in a random manner.
 Later he put this video as "The Adventures of Super Mario Bros.
 3 Remixed" on December 22, 2004, up on his SheezyArt page.
 The video was well-received, and SuperYoshi together with his friend RetroJape made similar remixes using the Mega Man (Ruby-Spears) cartoon and later Adventures of Sonic the Hedgehog.
 A few more of SuperYoshi's friends joined and started putting their videos on YouTube in order to confuse and anger people who were otherwise looking for regular Super Mario or AoSTH videos.
 The first three Poops have been brought to YouTube later as I'D SAY HE'S HOT ON OUR TAIL, Dr. Light's Guidance System Show and Robotnik's Sodomy Fest of 2005, respectively.

 Going further back, YouTube Poop can be compared to the Dada art movement of the early 20th century, which was based on being nonsensical.
+Hence above why YTPs are considered "Neo-Dada art form".

 It was not until people like The Electric Cheese got to know about these videos and started making ones themselves that the term "YouTube Poop" was used for them and that they increased in popularity.